marialma/covid-19-messaging/what_we_know_en.md

 # Frequently asked questions
+*I want to note here that this is how I have been answering the questions that people have asked me specifically.
+You should pay attention to what your local health department says.
+Check their website!*

 ## Should I work from home?
 Probably, if you can.
 Try to reduce the burden on those who can't.